ReliSA/STePSEnHECs-PaCt/References.md

 [ECK'02] Eckstein, Jutta, Bergin, Joseph and Sharp, Helen.
 "Patterns for active learning."
 In Proceedings of PLOP.
 2002.

+[FAJ'14] Faja, Silvana.
+"Evaluating Effectiveness of Pair Programming as a Teaching Tool in Programming Courses."
+In Information Systems Education Journal.
+2014.
+Vol. 12, issue 6, pages 36-45.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.

 [IBA'09] Iba, Takashi, Miyake, Toko, Naruse, Miyuko and Yotsumoto, Natsumi.
 "Learning Patterns: a pattern language for active learners."
 In Conference on Pattern Languages of Programs (PLoP).
 2009.
 Vol. 10.

+[IBA'10] Iba, Takashi and Miyake, Toko.
+"Learning Patterns: a pattern language for creative learning II".
+In Proceedings of the 1st Asian Conference on Pattern Languages of Programs.
+2010.
+Pages 1-6.

 [IBA'11] Iba, Takashi and Sakamoto, Mami.
 "Learning patterns III: a pattern language for creative learning."
 In Proceedings of the 18th conference on pattern languages of programs.
 2011.
 Pages 1-8.